seiya1223/techcasestudies/_posts/2016-12-02-ChoiceCustomerCare.md

 language: [English]
 ---

 A team from Microsoft and Choice Customer Care LLC set out to create a system that would improve the process of hospital patients requesting help from nurses and doctors.

 In most hospitals today, patients press a call button when they need help, activating a light at the nurses station so that a healthcare worker can go find out what is needed.
 Sometimes that worker can fulfill the request; other times they must find a different worker to fulfill it.
 This system is inefficient and difficult to track.

-Along with the initial architecture and version of the Choice Customer Care applications and web services, Microsoft assisted Choice Customer Care in creating a value stream map (VSM) to set a baseline for their software development lifecycle (SDL), in order to highlight existing and future DevOps best practices.
+Along with the initial architecture and version of the Choice Customer Care applications and web services, Microsoft assisted Choice Customer Care in creating a value stream map (VSM) to set a baseline for its software development lifecycle (SDL), in order to highlight existing and future DevOps best practices.

 **Core team:**